 Just to make this more colorful, Io underwent a paroxysm of volcanic activity in the summer of 2013 that was especially impressive and has left researchers (including deKleer et al., 2014) wondering if they hadn't previously underestimated its volcanic energy.

 Titan:As with several other icy worlds, there is evidence for a sub-surface layer of icy liquid water (probably mixed with more exotic substances like ammonia or methane) on Titan and controversial evidence of cryovolcanoes resulting from the eruption of cryomagma derived from this deep ocean.
 To date the most solid candidate:

-- Lopes et al., 2013 identified Sotra Faculaa, a potential cryovolcano involving both a patera and tall peaks, erupting fluid effusive cryomagma that appears to form lobate deposits.
+- Lopes et al., 2013 identified Sotra Patera, a potential cryovolcano involving both a patera and the tall peaks of Doom Mons, erupting fluid effusive cryomagma that appears to form lobate deposits.

 Because Titan's icy lithosphere is lighter than liquid water, why would that more dense water have have gotten to the surface at all.
 Possible mechanisms include:

 - Alteration of its density and melting point by the admixture of other chemicals.

 - Overpressure as Titan's icy crust slowly grows and expands as the world cools off.
 (This is probably what pushes the water out of Enceladus' cryovolcanoes.)